 It's a concrete item that buyers will always ask for evidence of.
 Unfortunately, HMRC's online notification system doesn't allow you to retrieve the forms after you have submitted them.
-It's therefore vital to take screenshots at the time of submission showing not only the date of the submission but also the information entered on the form.
+It's therefore vital to take screenshots showing not just the date of the submission but also the information entered on the form.

-Companies will be responsible for registering the scheme with HMRC first in order to then make the notifications (as opposed to relying entirely on their advisers), and so it's important that someone in the company takes responsibility for carrying out this process promptly and thoroughly and for keeping full and accessible records.
+Generally, companies will be responsible for making the notifications themselves (as opposed to relying on their advisers), and so it's important that someone in the company takes responsibility for carrying out this process thoroughly and for keeping full and accessible records.
 If in any doubt about how to complete the notification, it's best to check in with an adviser - difficulties arise where the notification was made in time, but the information given is incorrect.